mSHiOm/shiosite.github.io/docs/0about.markdown

 - Ruopeng Xu, Toshiki Sato, Shio Miyafuji, and Hideki Koike.
 2022.
 OmniLantern: Design and Implementations of a Portable and Coaxial Omnidirectional Projector-Camera System.
 In Proceedings of the 2022 International Conference on Advanced Visual Interfaces (AVI 2022).
 Association for Computing Machinery, New York, NY, USA, Article 13, 1–5. [https://doi.org/10.1145/3531073.3531126](https://doi.org/10.1145/3531073.3531126)

-- Mikihito Matsuura, Shio Miyafuji, Erwin Wu, Satoshi Kiyofuji, Taichi Kin, Takeo Igarashi, and Hideki Koike.
+- Mikihito Matsuura*, Shio Miyafuji*, Erwin Wu, Satoshi Kiyofuji, Taichi Kin, Takeo Igarashi, and Hideki Koike.
 2021.
 CV-Based Analysis for Microscopic Gauze Suturing Training.
 In Augmented Humans Conference 2021 (AHs'21).
 Association for Computing Machinery, New York, NY, USA, 169–173. [https://doi.org/10.1145/3458709.3458991](https://doi.org/10.1145/3458709.3458991)

 - Tsubasa Kitayama, Shio Miyafuji, and Hideki Koike.
 2020.
 Vision Extension for a Ball Camera by Using Image Completion.
 In Proceedings of the Augmented Humans International Conference (AHs '20).
 Association for Computing Machinery, New York, NY, USA, Article 4, 1–5. [https://doi.org/10.1145/3384657.3384802](https://doi.org/10.1145/3384657.3384802)